-Travel Study programs include a minimum of 8 quarter units in order to be eligible for financial aid.
+Travel Study programs include a minimum of 8 quarter units (30 contact hours per 4-unit course) in order to be eligible for financial aid.
 The IEO recommends that departments choose courses that are already an integrated part of the department's curriculum.
 It is important to consider courses that fulfill major and minor requirements while also having broad appeal to non-majors.
 The department should also be mindful of whether courses may compete with other summer offerings.
 If your courses do not already fulfill the Diversity Requirement, it is highly encouraged that you petition for your course to fulfill this requirement.